pymumu/smartdns/ReadMe.md

 1. Method 2: SmartDNS as upstream DNS Server of DNSMASQ

-    * **Disable SmartDNS port 53 port redirection**

-        Log in to the router, click on `Services`->`SmartDNS`, uncheck the `Redirect` option to disable port 53 forwarding.

     * **Forward dnsmasq's request to SmartDNS**

-        Log in to the router, click `Network`->`DHCP and DNS`, and modify `DNS forwardings` to:
+        Log in to the router, click on `Services`->`SmartDNS`->`redirect`, select `Run as dnsmasq upstream server` option to forwarding dnsmasq request to Smartdns.

+    * **Check if the service is configured successfully**

+        * Method 1: Query domain name with `nslookup -querytype=ptr 0.0.0.1`
+        See if the `name` item in the command result is displayed as `smartdns` or `hostname`, such as `smartdns`

         ```shell
-        /#/127.0.0.1#5053
+        pi@raspberrypi:~/code/smartdns_build $ nslookup -querytype=ptr 0.0.0.0
+        Server:         192.168.1.1
+        Address:        192.168.1.1#53

+        Non-authoritative answer:
+        0.0.0.0.in-addr.arpa  name = smartdns.
         ```

-        Where `#5053` is the service port number of smartdns.
-If it is not modified, the default is 5053.

-    * **Check if the service is configured successfully**

-        Use `nslookup` to query the `www.baidu.com` domain name to see if the IP address of Baidu in the result is `only one.
+        * Method 2: Use `nslookup` to query the `www.baidu.com` domain name to see if the IP address of Baidu in the result is `only one.
 If there are multiple IP addresses returned, it means that it is not valid.
 Please try to check several domain names.

         ```shell
         pi@raspberrypi:~ $ nslookup www.baidu.com 192.168.1.1